 Conclusion: What Determines the Cost of Solar Panels in Ireland?

 Overall, there are four main factors in the cost of solar panels.
 First is the number of panels.
-This determines the overall electricity generation of your solar energy system, so more is better, especially with the smart export guarantee starting soon.
+This determines the overall electricity generation of your solar energy system, so more is better, especially with the new smart export guarantee.
 Second is whether you choose to install a battery or not.
 My advice is that it generally makes more sense to invest in extra panels than a battery.
 Third is the quality of the hardware.
 You should choose good quality hardware, but you don’t have to get the most expensive panels.
 This is because there are many good-quality panels for sale at a medium price point.
 Fourth is the workmanship of the installers.
 It’s well worth paying for high-quality workmanship to ensure a long, safe, and productive life for your solar panel system, as well as a neat installation that will look good on your home.